puppetlabs/bolt/CONTRIBUTING.md

 1. Fork the Bolt project (button in the top-right, next to 'star' and 'watch')
 1. Clone your fork of Bolt
 1. Add the puppetlabs repo as an upstream - `git remote add upstream git@github.com:puppetlabs/bolt`
-1. Make a new branch off of master - `git checkout -b mybranchname`
+1. Make a new branch off of main - `git checkout -b mybranchname`
 1. Commit your changes and add a useful commit message, including what specifically you changed and why - `git commit`
     * If your changes are user-facing, add a release note to the end of a commit message.
 Release notes should begin with a label indicating what kind of change you are making.
 Valid labels include `!feature`, `!bug`, `!deprecation`,